 At a recent talk on campus, Amy Abernethy, an FDA principal deputy commissioner, discussed her career and her work to facilitate clinical advances.

-Researchers at Stanford have created an algorithm that predicts how likely CRISPR gene editing will yield off-target mutations.
+Researchers at Stanford have devised an algorithm that predicts how likely a diagnostic test, when repeated, will yield useful information.

 The new Stanford Medicine magazine examines value, with a focus on disease detection, patient-doctor relationships and the latest health technology.

 A new wireless system developed by Stanford engineers detects health indicators like pulse and respiration from the skin via wearable stickers.

 A team of Stanford scientists have devised a new imaging technology that harnesses ultrasound and photoacoustics to detect prostate cancer earlier.